Icradle-Innovations-Ltd/PYTHON-ASSIGNMENT/ReadME.md

 Select a herd using the radio buttons.
 Enter the number of cows you want to remove from the selected herd.
 Click the "Remove Cows" button to make your move.
-Computer’s Turn:
+Computer's Turn:

 The computer will automatically make its move after yours.
-Messages will display the computer’s actions.
+Messages will display the computer's actions.
 The game continues until all cows are removed from the herds.
 The player forced to remove the last cow(s) loses.

 Replay: After the game ends, click "Play Again" to reset the game and start over, or close the window to exit.